Sarvesh-babu/Sarvesh-babu/README.md

-- 👋 Hi, I’m @Sarvesh-babu
+- 👋 Hi, I’m @Sarvesh-babu a Data Scientist.
-- 👀 I’m interested in Electronics and coding.
+- 👀 I’m interested in Data Science, Machine learning and Gen AI.
-- 🌱 I’m currently learning Python,computer vision,embedded systems.
-- 💞️ I’m looking to collaborate on any electrical or electronic projects.
+- 💞️ I’m looking to collaborate on any ML Based projects.
-- 📪 You can contact me through lettheworldcallmesarvesh@gmail.com
+- 📪 You can contact me through sarveshbabu1819@gmail.com

 <!---
 Sarvesh-babu/Sarvesh-babu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.